Teachers Unlock the Lessons of the U.S. Census

 A more complex lesson tailored to high school students asks them to use past data to predict population changes and then reallocate seats in the U.S. House of Representatives based on their predictions.

-Statistics in Schools is a program fueled by census data that provides free classroom materials for grades pre-K through 12 to boost students’ statistical literacy and prepare them for a data-driven world.
+Statistics in Schools (SIS) is a program fueled by census data that provides free learning materials for grades pre-K through 12.
+It includes more than 200 activities and resources in a variety of subjects.

 Students Learn To Be Engaged Citizens